deepmodeling/deepmd-kit/doc/train-input-auto.rst

             - `se_r`: Used by the smooth edition of Deep Potential.
 Only the distance between atoms is used to construct the descriptor.

-            - `se_a_t`: Used by the smooth edition of Deep Potential.
+            - `se_a_3be`: Used by the smooth edition of Deep Potential.
 The full relative coordinates are used to construct the descriptor.
 Three-body embedding will be used by this descriptor.

-            - `se_a_ebd`: Used by the smooth edition of Deep Potential.
+            - `se_a_tpe`: Used by the smooth edition of Deep Potential.
 The full relative coordinates are used to construct the descriptor.
 Type embedding will be used by this descriptor.

             - `hybrid`: Concatenate of a list of descriptors as a new descriptor.